unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 <img width = "500" src="../images/UTS2UI_04_00.png?raw=true">

 **High Color** is also known as **Highlights or Speculum Lighting**.
 It is used to reflect the main directional light.
 When the light moves the reflection also moves accordingly.
-In UTS2, you can adjust the high color rendering.
+In Unity Toon Shader, you can adjust the high color rendering.

 <img width = "500" src="../images/UTS2UI_04_01.png?raw=true">